 Building on the previous scenario, imagine if the intruder proxy not only views all the data, but also subtly changes the data.
 If the application server is providing status on say the temperatures of a fab machine or a nuclear reactor.
 The proxy could change the results in the data being returned to the user to provide a false view.
-This could mask a coordinated attack on those devices which could result in the destruction of millions of dollars of equipment and possible much human life loss.
+This could mask a coordinated attack on those devices which could result in the destruction of millions of dollars of equipment and, more tragically, the lose of life.

 Evil Scenario #3

 If you are using self-signed certificates on even a few servers you will likely be telling your users that if the browser says a site is unsafe due to a self-signed certificate, that they should click the right button to bypass the warning and proceed.
 Even experienced IT staff will eventually become use to this that they will bypass the warning every time.

 So now imagine a bad actor who installs multiple proxies across your network.
 Suddenly it’s not just one compromised application server but all application servers with self-signed certificates.

 Congratulations you have now trained your users to bypass a critical component of your enterprise security.